Our Driving Purpose

 - Invasive species can cause problems.
 This can be from invasive plants, some of which constrict waterways and reduce prey food abundance for the crocs in the area.
 Southern Florida is an example where invasive species are breeding out of control.
 Young American alligators struggle to co-exist with some very large invasive python species.

-As of 2020, seven crocodilian species are Critically Endangered:
+As of early 2022, seven crocodilian species are Critically Endangered:

 - Philippine crocodiles